Harris Co. District Courts confirm Judge Frank Aguilar's death a day after crash on Highway 288

 The Harris County Institute of Forensic Sciences also confirmed Aguilar's death shortly after the courts' statement, though his cause of death was not listed.

-According to the Houston Police Department, the 66-year-old Agular was driving a white Jeep Rubicon northbound on the Highway 288 service road when he and a 57-year-old woman in a passenger seat veered off the roadway and hit a wooden utility pole.
+According to the Houston Police Department, the 66-year-old Agular was driving a white Jeep Rubicon northbound on the Highway 288 service road at about 4:35 p.m. when he and a 57-year-old woman in a passenger seat veered off the roadway and hit a wooden utility pole.

+People who live nearby recall hearing a loud crashing sound and losing power.
+Many say they rushed outside to see what happened.

 Houston Fire Department paramedics rushed Aguilar and the woman to the hospital, where the judge was pronounced dead.
 Police said the woman suffered non-life-threatening injuries.